 Spring is here!
-We are thrilled with how healthy the trees and landscape plants have been doing coming out of the winter season (with the exception of a few species sensitive to cold in our area).
+We are thrilled with how healthy the trees and Ask The Arborist landscape plants have been doing coming out of the winter season (with the exception of a few species sensitive to cold in our area).
 Have you seen the size of the Linden tree leaves?
 Very impressive.
 Even in perfect growing conditions, we will still come across some kind of bug or disease that wants to pester our beloved plants.
 When we see bugs and diseases our first instinct is to quickly eliminate them by spraying.
 One of the most common issues we notice with the use of chemicals is that the first step of pest management is skipped-proper identification.
 This leads to the accidental death of many beneficial insects that we want to see in our trees and landscape plants.
 A beneficial insect can be anything from a natural predator of other pests to a pollinator who helps maintain and balance the natural ecosystem of your yard.
 Below is a small list of our little friends.
-Lady Bug Who can hate a ladybug?
-These charming little critters feast on pesky aphids from the time they are a nymph until they become adults.
-Nymphs are long and black with orange markings looking almost nothing like an adult lady beetle.
-You can purchase containers of lady bugs at some garden centers, or you can encourage them to take refuge in your yard by growing plants they love Bees Honey bees, bumble bees, ground bees, you name it.
+Bees Honey bees, bumble bees, ground bees, you name it.
 Even if they buzz in your face and have scary stingers they play a crucial role as chief pollinators.
 You can find these busy bodies on just about anything that is blooming.
 Linden tree nectar is a particular favorite for bees in Nebraska during early spring.
 It is best to postpone spraying pesticide until after trees have bloomed.
-Also avoid using spray insecticides that contain neonicotinoides as these are lethal to bees. like angelica, marigold, raspberry and even some herbs such as fennel and dill.
+Also avoid using spray insecticides that contain neonicotinoides as these are lethal to bees.